ltorio/Torio_FinalProject/README.md

 cd ../alignedHits
 rename 's/.unaligned/.aligned/' *.unaligned.fasta
+ls | head

 ```

-Gap regions are removed using Gblocks 0.91b which should have also been installed with previous packages.
+Gap regions are removed using Gblocks 0.91b which should have been installed with PHYLUCE.

 ```
 for i in *.fasta; do Gblocks $i b1=0.5 b2=0.5 b3=12 b4=7; done
 ```

 # Phylogeny

-Now the files are ready to be use to create a phylogeny for each of the loci using RAxML (50 bootstraps were used due to computational limitations).
+Now the files are ready to be used to create a phylogeny for each of the loci using RAxML (50 bootstraps were used due to computational limitations).
 ```
 conda deactivate
 conda activate phylogenyRaxml